-For 2012, each named executive officer, other than Mr. Berding, was eligible to receive a bonus ranging from 0% up to 125% of the target amount allocated to the Individual Performance Component as determined by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2012.
+For 2013, each named executive officer, other than Mr. Berding, was eligible to receive a bonus ranging from 0% up to 150%, for Mr. Consolino, and 125%, for each of Mr. Evans and Mr. Peraino, of the target amount allocated to the Individual Performance Component as determined by the Co-CEOs based on the Co-CEOs' subjective rating of the named executive officers relative to overall performance for 2013.
 The determination for each of the named executive officers includes a consideration of all factors deemed relevant, including, but not limited to: operational, qualitative measurements relating to the development and implementation of strategic initiatives and annual objectives; responses to unexpected developments; the development of management personnel; and the impact of any extraordinary transactions involving or affecting the Company and its subsidiaries.
-The Co-CEOs considered these factors, together with the respective roles of the named executive officers with respect to the consistent improvement in the Company's operating performance over the past several years, and determined that the named executive officers receive the following: \$503,125 to Mr. Evans (115% of target); \$375,000 to Mr. Jensen (125% of target); and \$250,000 to Mr. Mischell (125% of target).
+The Co-CEOs considered these factors, together with the respective roles of the named executive officers with respect to the consistent improvement in the Company's operating performance over the past several years, and determined that the named executive officers receive the following: \$750,000 to Mr. Consolino (150% of target); \$406,250 to Mr. Evans (125% of target); and \$330,000 to Mr. Peraino (120% of target).

-As a result, the total bonuses paid to the named executive officers under the 2012 Bonus Plan, combining the above amounts, \$616,000 to Mr. Evans; \$452,400 to Mr. Jensen; and \$301,600 to Mr. Mischell.
+As a result, the total bonuses paid to the named executive officers under the 2013 Bonus Plan, combining the above amounts, \$1,500,000 to Mr. Consolino: \$812,500 to Mr. Evans; and \$673,750 to Mr. Peraino.